-The Board of Directors has the ultimate

-responsibility for the Group's financial activities.
+The Board of Directors has the ultimate responsibility for the Group's financial activities.
 The Board is responsible for approving the Group's Financial Policy, which is to be updated annually.
 The Board makes decisions on comprehensive mandates and limits for restricting financial risk-taking by the Group in accordance with the Financial Policy, and also makes decisions about long-term financing.
-The Board approves hedging levels based on proposals from the executive management.
+The Board approves the hedging levels based on proposals from the executive management.
+The Board also approves new financial counterparties and limits for the respective counterparty.
 The Board has delegated the operational responsibility in line with the allocation of responsibility indicated by the Financial Policy laid down.